LordDashMe/knowledge/DevOps/Continuous Integration/Jenkins/Test Automation PHP and Coveralls.md

 # Test Automation PHP and Coveralls

-##### To setup Jenkins:
+## Setup Jenkins

-* Create a "Folder" in Jenkins and name it related to your project name.
+Create a "Folder" in Jenkins and name it related to your project name.

-* After creation of folder above you need to CD to that folder.
+After creation of folder above you need to CD to that folder.

-* Inside the project folder you create you need to create a "Freestyle Project" this free style project will name related to the branch of you repository ex. master.
+Inside the project folder you create you need to create a "Freestyle Project" this free style project will name related to the branch of you repository ex. master.

-* After creating freestyle project the configuration will show.
+After creating freestyle project the configuration will show.

-    - Configuration:
+    Configuration:

         - Source Code Management:

             - Type: GIT

             - Repositories.

                 - URL.

                 - Credentials.

             - Branches to build.

         - Build Triggers:

             - Check the "Build when a change is pushed to Bitbucket".

         - Build:

-            ```
+            ```text
             ~/bin/composer install
             vendor/bin/phpunit
             ```
-* For the case you use Coveralls to show the code coverage after phpunit execute.
+For the case you use Coveralls to show the code coverage after phpunit execute.

-    - Configuration:
+    Configuration:

         - Build:

-            ```
+            ```text
             ~/bin/composer install
             ~/bin/composer require php-coveralls/php-coveralls
             vendor/bin/phpunit